DFreds/dfreds-module-docs/docs/developers/lib-ui-extender/index.md

 ### Register HUD Button

-A HUD button is a button located located on a specific item on the canvas when you right click.
+A HUD button is a button located on a specific item on the canvas when you right click.
 Under the hood, this uses the `render${type}HUD` hook.

 ![HUD Button](./img/hud-button.png)